Locations:

 When should I call my healthcare provider?

-Anytime you notice changes in the way your baby is breathing or eating, schedule a visit with your healthcare provider.
+Schedule a visit with a healthcare provider any time you notice changes in the way your baby or child is breathing or eating.
 Sometimes, choanal atresia symptoms don’t surface until later — especially in mild unilateral cases.
+It’s important to get them checked.

 A note from Cleveland Clinic

-Learning that your baby has choanal atresia can be scary — especially if they have breathing difficulties during the birthing process.
-Fortunately the condition can be treated successfully with surgery.
-If you suspect that your baby has undiagnosed choanal atresia, call your healthcare provider so they can perform an examination.
-Proper treatment can help your child breathe easier and improve their overall quality of life.
+Learning that your baby has choanal atresia can be scary — especially if they have breathing difficulties at birth.
+Fortunately, healthcare providers successfully treat this condition with surgery.
+If you suspect your baby has undiagnosed choanal atresia, call your healthcare provider so they can examine them.
+If your child does have choanal atresia, surgery can help them breathe easier for the rest of their lives.

 Medically Reviewed